Lactose Intolerance Kit

 If you suspect you are lactose intolerant, why not take our easy-to-use test and be certain!
 The test is very easy to perform.
 Simply take a saliva sample using the swab provided in the kit and send it to our accredited laboratory for analysis.
 The DNA in your saliva sample will be analysed for a genetic predisposition to lactose intolerance and your results can be downloaded from the website using a unique code provided in the kit within 7 to 10 days.

-Everything you need for the test is included in the kit, including easy to follow instructions, a swab and a return envelope.
+Everything you need for the test is included in the kit, including easy to follow instructions, and swab.